nevsnode/gordon/README.md

 ### Failed Tasks

-In some cases it is handy to store failed tasks, so that they can be handled programatically afterwards (instead of just notifying about them through the `ErrorCmd`).
+In some cases it is handy to store failed tasks, so that they can be handled programmatically afterwards (instead of just notifying about them through the `ErrorCmd`).
 For these situations it is possible to define the `FailedTasksTTL`.
-This enables the storage of failed tasks in Redis-lists, named after this scheme: `RedisQueueKey:TaskType:failed`
+This enables the storage of failed tasks in separate Redis-lists, named after this scheme: `RedisQueueKey:TaskType:failed`
 Taking the example from above, failed tasks would then be stored in a Redis-list with the name `myqueue:update_something:failed`.

-Setting a time-to-live value to enable this feature is mandatory, to prevent filling the lists endlessly, for the case that they are not explicitly handled.
+Setting a time-to-live value to enable this feature is mandatory, to prevent filling the lists endlessly.

 As this is rather specific to individual tasks there is no general solution within Goophry.
 However here is some small snippet on how to use the method `getFailedTask()` with the example class:
 ```php
 <?php